abdulqadir100/be_zen/README.md

-# Data Analysis of  ecommerce sites data
+# Data Analysis of an ecommerce website's data

 ### Requirements
 Ensure you have `Python 3` and the package manager `pip` installed.\